CuberPro/algs.cuber.pro/INSTALL.md

 To protect some private credentials, it is highly recommended to have a 'local copy' of some config files.
 In this project, there are two.

- - One is `config/cookie.php`, copy it to `cookie.local.php` and add some random string to its content, this is used by  `cookieValidationKey`;
+ - One is `config/web/request.php`, copy it to `request.local.php` and add a random string to `cookieValidationKey`;
- - The other one is `config/db.php`, copy it to `db.local.php`, it has the credentials for the database, so configure it according to your own situation.
+ - The other one is `config/common/db.php`, copy it to `db.local.php`, it has the credentials for the database, so configure it according to your own situation.

 #### Visualcube Configurations